-A student who fails to meet SAP at the end of the financial aid warning period must submit an appeal to the Program Director based on mitigating circumstances such as illness, death in the family, etc. The appeal from the student must state why they did not meet satisfactory academic progress and what has changed that would now allow them to meet satisfactory academic progress.
+The appeal from the student must state why they did not meet satisfactory academic progress and what has changed that would now allow them to meet satisfactory academic progress.
 The Program Director will review the appeal and advise the student of the final decision.
-If the student's appeal is approved, they will remain in school on financial aid probation and will be eligible for financial aid.
+If the student's appeal is approved, they will remain in school on Title IV, HEA financial aid probation and will be eligible for Title IV, HEA financial aid.

-Course incompletes and remedial courses do not apply to the SAP policy at the school and will have no effect on satisfactory academic progress.
+Incomplete courses and remedial courses apply to the SAP policy at the school and will have effect on satisfactory academic progress.